att-innovate/charmander/docs/TRICKSTIPS.md

 **Reboot cluster**

-The whole cluster-setup can easily be rebooted into a clean state by:
+The whole cluster-setup can easily be rebooted into a clean state:

     vagrant reload